awbush/coughphp/docs/handbook/Cough Handbook.markdown

 * `getPk` always returns an array (hash of key => value pairs).
 * `getKeyId` returns a comma separated list of the values making up the primary key.
 (This means it will be the same as the direct accessor when there is only one column making up the primary key.)
 * `getAuthorId` is a direct accessor to the `author_id` field.

+### General Rules ###

+* Put all customized model logic in the concrete classes.
+Never change any of the generated classes because they will be overridden the next time the generator is run.